-Next, gather your carving supplies: a sharp knife, a spoon, and two bowls (one for the seeds and the other one for pumpkin pulp).
+Take a sharp knife and a spoon.
+You will also need 2 bowls - one for the seeds and the other one for pumpkin pulp.

 Sprinkle some cinnamon on the underside of the lid.
 Some people claim this makes the pumpkin last longer.

 Hollowing out the pumpkin can be quite exhausting.
 An ice cream scoop can make your job easier.